LoveMarch 19, 2013 - Author: Bernadette Saddik - No Comments

 Happy thoughts are too simple, too shallow a solution.
-Great, the thoughts are in my head, but how do I get them to my heart?
+Great, the thoughts are in my head, but how do I get them to my heart, to the rest of me?
 This is where the point of this entry come in.

 God is love.
 It is this love that warms our hearts, our emotions, to Him.
 Christ made clear that love is an action (John 3:16).
 Thus, the action of love is what inspires our deepest motivations (1 Corinthians 13:13).

-Most likely, you’ve heard the advice to go to a food bank and help others when you life isn’t quite agreeing with us, that it will make you feel better.
+Most likely, you’ve heard the advice to help others when life isn’t quite agreeing with us, that it will make us feel better.
 While I certainly do not dismiss charity, it can be extremely discouraging when you are, for whatever reason unable to follow through.

 You are not a failure.